petersamoaa/AI-for-Drug-Discovery-A-GNN-Based-Approach/chapters/01_fundamentals.md

 - **Toxicity:** Is the chemical safe for human use?
 - **Efficacy:** Does it have the intended biological effect on disease progression?

+Drug discovery, especially for GNNs, can be understood as a **graph prediction problem**.
+Graph prediction tasks require learning and predicting properties of the entire graph.
+In drug discovery, the aim is to predict properties such as toxicity or treatment effectiveness (discriminative) or to suggest entirely new compounds to be synthesised and tested (generative).
+To suggest these new graphs, drug discovery methods often combine GNNs with other generative models such as variational graph autoencoders (VGAEs).

+Moreover, the representation of molecules captures the inherent sparsity of molecular structures, where most atoms form only a few bonds, and large portions of the molecule may be distant from each other in the graph.
+Traditional machine learning methods often struggle to predict properties of new molecules due to this sparsity, as they don’t account for the full structural context.
+GNNs overcome these challenges by capturing both local atomic environments and global molecular structures.
+GNNs learn hierarchical features from fine-grained atomic interactions to broader molecular properties, and their ability to remain invariant to the ordering of atoms ensures consistent predictions.
+By leveraging molecular graph structure, GNNs make accurate predictions from sparse, connected data, thereby accelerating the drug discovery process.

 ## 3. Molecular Data Formats: SMILES & ZINC
 To process molecules in Python, we use the **SMILES** (Simplified Molecular Input Line Entry System) format.
 As described in **Section 5.4.1 (Page 178)**, SMILES represents molecular graphs in ASCII format.